-- (1) "Business entity" means any corporation, whether for profit or not for profit, domestic corporation or foreign corporation, as defined in § 7-1.2-106, financial institution, cooperative, association, receivership, trust, holding company, firm, joint stock company, public utility, sole proprietorship, partnership, limited partnership, or any other entity recognized by the laws of the United States and/or the state of Rhode Island for the purpose of doing business.
-The term "business entity" shall not include a political action committee organized pursuant to this chapter or a political party committee or an authorized campaign committee of a candidate or office holder.
-The term "business entity" shall not include any exempt nonprofit as defined herein or any organization described in § 501(c)(3) of the Internal Revenue Code of 1986, or any subsequent corresponding internal revenue code of the United States, as amended from time to time, for the purposes of chapter 25.3 of title 17. - (2) "Candidate" means any individual who undertakes any action, whether preliminary or final, which is necessary under the law to qualify for nomination for election or election to public office, and/or any individual who receives a contribution or makes an expenditure, or gives his or her consent for any other person to receive a contribution or make an expenditure, with a view to bringing about his or her nomination or election to any public office, whether or not the specific public office for which he or she will seek nomination or election is known at the time the contribution is received or the expenditure is made and whether or not he or she has announced his or her candidacy or filed a declaration of candidacy at that time. - (3) "Conduit" or "intermediary" means any person who receives and forwards an earmarked contribution to a candidate or a candidate's authorized committee, except as otherwise limited in this chapter. - (4) "Contributions" and "expenditures" include all transfers of money, credit or debit card transactions, on-line or electronic payment systems such as "pay pal," paid personal services, or other thing of value to or by any candidate, committee of a political party, or political action committee or ballot question advocate.
+4 (2) "Business entity" means any corporation, whether for profit or not for profit, domestic 5 corporation or foreign corporation, as defined in § 7-1.2-106, financial institution, cooperative, association, receivership, trust, holding company, firm, joint stock company, public utility, sole 6 7 proprietorship, partnership, limited partnership, or any other entity recognized by the laws of the 8 United States and/or the state of Rhode Island for the purpose of doing business.
+The term "business 9 entity" shall not include a political action committee organized pursuant to this chapter or a political 10 party committee or an authorized campaign committee of a candidate or office holder.
+The term 11 "business entity" shall not include any exempt nonprofit as defined herein or any organization 12 described in § 501(c)(3) of the Internal Revenue Code of 1986, or any subsequent corresponding 13 internal revenue code of the United States, as amended from time to time, for the purposes of 14 chapter 25.3 of this title.

+15 (3) "Candidate" means any individual who undertakes any action, whether preliminary or 16 final, which is necessary under the law to qualify for nomination for election or election to public 17 office, and/or any individual who receives a contribution or makes an expenditure, or gives their 18 consent for any other person to receive a contribution or make an expenditure, with a view to 19 bringing about their nomination or election to any public office, whether or not the specific public 20 office for which they will seek nomination or election is known at the time the contribution is 21 received or the expenditure is made and whether or not they have announced their candidacy or 22 filed a declaration of candidacy at that time.

+(4) "Conduit" or "intermediary" means any person who receives and forwards an earmarked contribution to a candidate or a candidate's authorized committee, except as otherwise limited in this chapter.

+(5) "Contributions" and "expenditures" include all transfers of money, credit or debit card transactions, on-line or electronic payment systems such as "pay pal," paid personal services, or other thing of value to or by any candidate, committee of a political party, or political action committee or ballot question advocate.
 A loan shall be considered a contribution of money until it is repaid.